Birding, Biking, Fishing and more…enjoy the great outdoors in Smithfield & Isle of Wight County

 Boating:

 The Pagan and Blackwater Rivers, and the Jones and Cypress Creeks provide boating opportunities from canoeing and kayaking to motorboats and sailing.
-The Pagan is maintained to a minimum depth of 10 feet.
-With the Smithfield Station, historic downtown Smithfield is easily accessible by water or land, so you can take in the area's historic attractions, shopping, dining and lodging opportunities as well.
+Both Nike Park Carrollton and Windsor Castle Park offer roller style kayak/canoe launches.
+The Pagan River is maintained to a minimum depth of 10 feet.
+With the Smithfield Station, historic downtown Smithfield is easily accessible by water or land, so you can take in the area's historic attractions, shopping, dining, and lodging opportunities as well.

 Boat ramps and marinas include the Jones Creek Boat Ramp and Fishing Pier, Tyler's Beach Boat Ramp, the privately-owned Brown's Marina, and Gatling Pointe Yacht Club, and the family owned Smithfield Station Marina.
 The town is scheduled to install a public boat ramp at Robert Clontz Park in 2019.